 We led the change in this 200-yr-old industry and have redefined a lot of things which were once considered impossible.
 People have also become more receptive about trying new things with constant reading, travelling and experiencing new things.
 This has led to an attitude change in the consumer as the focus shifted from consuming to experiencing.
 Today’s consumer wants to know the history behind the product as the storytelling aspect has become way more crucial.
 For example, our single estate teas are marketed more like single malts and have become more of a lifestyle statement.

 We started our journey online and have been predominantly selling to global customers.
 But recently we started gaining traction in India as people started understanding the value of such high-end teas and wanted the same back home.
 That’s how we started focusing on Indian customers.

 How Teabox is different from others?

 The traditional tea route is a long one, beginning in the garden and involving multiple middlemen.
 Once produced, it takes between 6-8 months for teas to reach the consumer.
-By the time the consumer tastes the tea, it has already lost its flavor, aroma and most importantly, the freshness.
+By the time the consumer tastes the tea, it has already lost its flavour, aroma and most importantly, the freshness.
 Teabox is here to significantly change the way a consumer consumes tea.
 With the platform of technology, we can easily bypass the long supply chain, reducing it from five stages to two.
-We have become the single link between the producers and a global consumer base.
+We have become a single link between the producers and a global consumer base.
 The happy consequence is a better price for a much better tea and in the process, creating a more efficient supply chain.
 Further at Teabox, we are focused on selling premium quality whole leaf to our consumers which brings in a much better tea tasting experience as compared to brokens or fannings.
-Whole leaf rings come in a plethora of flavors and allow multiple infusions for the consumer.
+Whole leaf rings come in a plethora of flavours and allow multiple infusions for the consumer.